Professional wrestling holds: Bear hug

 A wrestler stands in front of an opponent and locks their hands around the opponent, squeezing them.
 Often the wrestler will shake their body from side to side in order to generate more pain around the ribs and spine.
 The move can be done while the opponent is standing upright or lifted off the ground, usually with their legs wrapped around the attacking wrestler's waist.
 Frequently used by powerhouse style wrestlers, this rather simple to apply hold is used by heels and faces alike.
 An inverted variation is also possible, which was commonly used by Big John Studd.
 In both versions, one or both of the opponent's arms can be pinned to their sides.
-The late George Hackenschmidt is known for innovating the move.
-This was also used as a finisher by Hulk Hogan early in his career called the Golden Squeeze in his WWF debut match against Ted DiBiase in 1979. and the late WWWF superstar the late Bruno Sammartino, he even used this move to win his first WWE Championship.
+George Hackenschmidt is known for innovating the move.
+This was also used as a finisher by Hulk Hogan early in his career called the Golden Squeeze in his WWF debut match against Ted DiBiase in 1979 and Bruno Sammartino who also used it as a finisher to win his first WWE Championship.